fshowalter/movielog-archive/reviews/shock-waves-1977.md

 Which brings us back to where _Shock Waves_ lost me.
 The four survivors are safe, locked in the hotel’s vault-like fridge.
 One becomes claustrophobic.
 He demands to leave.
 Knowing certain death lurks outside, the others say no. The claustrophobic man becomes enraged.
 He fires a flare gun into the fridge then flees into the zombie-infested night.
 The signal flare fills the fridge with smoke and blinds a woman.
 Rather than allow the smoke to clear, the two other survivors also flee, abandoning the blinded one.

-The characters in _Shock Wave_ are so inane, by the end, we’re rooting against them.
+The characters in _Shock Waves_ are so inane, by the end, we’re rooting against them.
 We can’t connect with them because they don’t behave like human beings.
 They act like idiots.

 This alone isn’t a bad thing.
 One vicarious thrill of horror movies lies in seeing such foolish behavior punished.